Latitudeda/PhotoCAD_Docs/docs/en/gpdk/generate_layers_and_display_from_csv_py.rst

+.. _generate layers and display from csv file.py :

-generate layers and display from csv file
+generate layers and display from csv file.py
 ============================================================

 This function enables to convert the ``layers.csv`` file (:doc:`layers_csv`) into the script files ``layers.py`` and ``display.py`` that gpdk needs to use.